When is Dancing on Ice 2020 on TV?

 It’s 2020!
 And that implies that Phillip Schofield, Holly Willoughby, 12 nervous celebs and one deep-frozen dance ground: Dancing on Ice is right here!

-The determine skating contest is again for one more run across the rink, with the ITV contest proving rankings gold – partially due to some unimaginable performances from the celebrities and their ice companions, however primarily because of the drama taking place off the rink (consider Nelson’s cut up with Megan Barton Hanson final yr).
+The determine skating contest is again for an additional run across the rink, with the ITV contest proving rankings gold – partly because of some unimaginable performances from the celebrities and their ice companions, however primarily because of the drama taking place off the rink (consider Nelson’s cut up with Megan Barton Hanson final 12 months).

 So what can we count on from Dancing on Ice sequence 12?

 Who’s collaborating?
-Who will take house the trophy?
-And who’re the judges for the newest run?
+Who will take dwelling the trophy?
+And who’re the judges for the most recent run?

-Right here’s every thing it is advisable to know in regards to the biggest present on ice…
+Right here’s every little thing it’s essential know concerning the best present on ice…

 When does Dancing on Ice return to TV?